Skip to main content

 Throughout your in vitro fertilization (IVF) cycle, you've dealt with so many morning monitoring appointments, ultrasounds, medications, forms, phone calls, emails and consults with your doctor - you've probably stopped keeping count.

-Now, the day of your long-awaited embryo transfer has finally arrived, and you want to make sure you do everything "right" in order to give that little embryo the best chance at successful implantation.
+Now, the day of your long-awaited embryo transfer has finally arrived, and you want to make sure you do everything by the book in order to give that little embryo the best chance at successful implantation.

-While your Care Team will remain on standby to answer your questions, we understand that some things you may be wondering about embryo transfer are, well...a bit awkward to ask your doctor or nurse about.
-That's why we're here to bust some embryo transfer myths!
+While your Care Team will of course be on standby to provide individualized support, we understand that some things you may be wondering about may feel a bit awkward to bring up to your doctor or nurse.

 1. Can I pee (or sneeze) out my embryo?